Michael Kiwanuka: Musical style

 Kiwanuka has acknowledged influences from musicians such as Jimi Hendrix, The Beatles, The Rolling Stones, The Doors, Pink Floyd, Nirvana, Ray Charles, Bill Withers, Otis Redding, Jack Johnson, Sam Cooke, Chuck Berry, Pops Staples, The Band, Janis Joplin, Joni Mitchell, Bob Dylan, Frank Zappa, Neil Diamond, Eric Clapton, Joe Cocker, Eric Bibb, Tommy Sims, Dobie Gray, Wham!, Richie Havens, John Lee Hooker, Taj Mahal, Rod Stewart, Jim Croce, Bobby Womack, Sly and the Family Stone, and Funkadelic.
 He has played with James Gadson, who drummed for Bill Withers.

 Among others, Kiwanuka’s musical style has been compared to Bill Withers, Marvin Gaye, Curtis Mayfield, and Terry Callier.

 Personal life

 Kiwanuka and his wife Charlotte, a Christian musician, married in 2016.
 They have lived in Southampton since 2019.
 Kiwanuka has openly discussed his struggles with anxiety and other mental health issues.
 He is a practising Christian and a lifelong fan of Tottenham Hotspur FC.

+In September 2026, Kiwanuka announced on his Instagram that he recently suffered a severe stroke as a result of high blood pressure, and that he is currently undergoing rehabilitation, which resulted in several live dates cancelled and the release of his album Fudge being delayed until October 2026.